theZFJ/manual/docs/index.rst

 The Zombie Fridge Journal Manual is a collection of useful information for journalists.

-It is mainly the style guide for the newspaper.
+It is mainly the style guide and operations manual for the newspaper.
 It also has information on the article writing and editing process and acts as a reference for some useful sources.

 Contents:
 ---------